-We told our kids that we were going to drive up to a state park this past week.
+On one of our road trips, we told our kids that we were going to drive up to a state park.
 Since we regularly visit our nation’s parks, they weren’t quite sure why we had to travel an extra 3 hours out of our way to visit another state park.
 Imagine their surprise when we pulled into the Indiana Dunes State Park and saw Lake Michigan and the sand dunes.
 What an amazing place right at the top of Indiana.

 Indiana Dunes State Park